walkermoskop/Naive-Bayes-Tweets-Classifier/README.md

 # Naive-Bayes-tweets-classifier

-This script was used as part of an assignment for the Indiana University [Elements of AI graduate course](https://luddy.indiana.edu/academics/courses/class/iub-fall-2020-csci-b551#:~:text=CSCI%2DB%20551%20ELEMENTS%20OF%20ARTIFICIAL%20INTELLIGENCE%20(3%20CR.)&text=Principles%20of%20reactive%2C%20goal%2Dbased,%2C%20reasoning%20under%20uncertainty%2C%20planning.).
+The homegrown_naive_bayes.py script was used as part of an assignment for the Indiana University [Elements of AI graduate course](https://luddy.indiana.edu/academics/courses/class/iub-fall-2020-csci-b551#:~:text=CSCI%2DB%20551%20ELEMENTS%20OF%20ARTIFICIAL%20INTELLIGENCE%20(3%20CR.)&text=Principles%20of%20reactive%2C%20goal%2Dbased,%2C%20reasoning%20under%20uncertainty%2C%20planning.).
 It uses text from tweets to predict the locations of the tweets, and has two primary components:

 1) Training a Naive Bayes model using a file of 32K tweets (each tweet contains a location and a tweet).